Tailscale Operator

 <img src="https://mintcdn.com/coreweave-dbfa0e8d/e-iK7DTv-5ixhixx/products/cks/_media/tailscale-clients-connected.png?fit=max&auto=format&n=e-iK7DTv-5ixhixx&q=85&s=8a7aaf3aab16decd0fe1876190a50823" alt="Tailscale admin console showing default clients connected" width="2618" height="1058" data-path="products/cks/_media/tailscale-clients-connected.png" />

 To expose Kubernetes services to Tailnet, you can annotate a Kubernetes service, or configure the services in Helm values.
+Choose annotations for one-off or ad-hoc exposures, and Helm values when you want exposed services tracked declaratively with the chart release.

-### Annotate a Kubernetes Service
+### Annotate a Kubernetes service

 To expose a service to Tailnet, annotate the service with the `tailscale.com/expose: true` annotation.